 In this article, we will show you how to Create a Tableau Group with an example.
 For this Tableau group demo, we are going to write the Custom SQL Query against the SQL Server Data Source.
-I suggest you to refer Connecting Tableau to SQL Server article to understand the configurations.

 The custom SQL query that we are going to use for this Tableau Groups report is: